 - Items banned: phones, calculators, notes, watches, food (food only during scheduled breaks).

-- Weapons are prohibited under global GMAC test policy.
+- Weapons are prohibited under the global GMAC test policy.

 GMAT Testing Room Rules 2025

 Every candidate is assigned a monitored workstation.
-Test rooms follow uniform rules across Pearson VUE centers to ensure security, fairness, and continuity of the GMAT Focus Edition 2025.
+Test rooms follow uniform rules across Pearson VUE centres to ensure security, fairness, and continuity of the GMAT Focus Edition 2025.

 - Private workstation with audio and video surveillance.

-- Noise-canceling headphones and an erasable notepad are provided.
+- Noise-cancelling headphones and an erasable notepad are provided.

 During the GMAT Exam 2025